Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Dentistry

-Abstract: According to the WHO, oral health is the condition of the mouth, teeth, and orofacial structures that enables individuals to perform essential functions such as eating, breathing, and speaking, and encompasses psychosocial dimensions.
-Oral diseases are currently a public health issue.
-Through video clips featuring multi-professional contributors, we will understand the key factors in oral health, including risk factors, links to general health, orofacial diseases, and individual prophylaxis.
+Summary: Oral health, according to the WHO, is the condition of the mouth, teeth, and orofacial structures that enables individuals to perform essential functions such as eating, breathing, and speaking, encompassing psychosocial dimensions.
+Oral pathologies are currently a public health issue.
+Through video clips featuring professionals from various fields, we will explore the key factors of oral health, including risk factors, links to general health, orofacial pathologies, and individual prophylaxis.

 Back to the Pharmacy of the Future: